Three Crucial Writing Practices

 Everybody wants to know the secret to success, and writers are no exception.

 We often talk about all the things one must do in order to become a successful writer, and the list never ends.
 From studying grammar to sending out query letters and building a platform, writers have to wear many hats and stay busy if they hope to succeed.

-However, most of those tasks are irrelevant and success is impossible if a writer hasn’t acquired the basic skills necessary for doing the work.
-There’s no reason to worry about submissions, queries, contracts, and marketing if your writing skills aren’t up to the task of getting the project done.
+However, most of those tasks are irrelevant (and success is impossible) if a writer hasn’t acquired the basic skills necessary for doing the work.
+There’s no reason to worry about submissions, queries, contracts, and marketing if your writing habits and skills aren’t up to the task of getting the project done.